Hashtagsmile/react-color-tester/README.md

 - **React + Vite**: Enjoy fast development with instant Hot Module Replacement.
 - **ESLint**: Enforce code quality and consistency with linting rules.
 - **Fast Refresh**: Use Babel or SWC to enable Fast Refresh for React components.
+- **Customizable Global Theme Management**: The project utilizes a ThemeProvider with React’s createContext and useContext to manage and dynamically apply theme settings across the entire application.
 - **Dark/Light Theme Switching**: Customizable themes with support for dark and light modes.
 You can also randomize themes.
 - **Dynamic Color Picker**: Integrated color picker with copying features.
 Colors such as primary, secondary, accent, text and background colors can be changed in real-time.
 - **Font Customization**: Choose from predefined fonts or randomize the fonts.
 It supports fonts for text body and text header.